djay21/SSH-TUNNELING/README.md

 you will get your access token after sign up on https://dashboard.ngrok.com/signup .

+if you want to install directly from this github repo using bash script
-<h3> wget -O - https://raw.githubusercontent.com/djay21/ngrok-client-config/master/ngrok_setup.sh | bash </h3>
+<h5> wget -O - https://raw.githubusercontent.com/djay21/ngrok-client-config/master/ngrok_setup.sh | bash </h5>

 <h5> ********************Run by using ************************** </h5>